AI & The Digital Society: n=1?

 Felienne is the creator of the Hedy programming language, a gradual and multi-lingual programming language designed for teaching.
 She is the author of “The Programmer’s Brain“, a book that helps programmers understand how their brain works and how to use it more effectively.
 In 2021, Felienne was awarded the Dutch Prize for ICT research.
 She also has a weekly column on BNR, a Dutch radio station.

-Video Flash Talk: Public Values and Digital Sovereignty in the Age of AI
+Flash Talk: Public Values and Digital Sovereignty in the Age of AI

 13:40-13:45